DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

 * Run Elasticsearch on GKE
   * Deploy Elasticsearch.
 From project root:
     ```
-    cd kubernetes-elasticsearch-cluster
-    ./deploy.sh MY_DATASET
+    kubernetes-elasticsearch-cluster/deploy.sh MY_DATASET
-    ```.
+    ```
-    Note: This will delete all existing data in the index, re-deploy with caution.
+    Note: This will delete all existing data in the index; re-deploy with caution.
   * Test that Elasticsearch is up.
 ES_CLIENT_POD is something like `es-client-595585f9d4-7jw9v`.